Do the ALLCAPS letters on a Cognac bottle really mean anything?

 → Extra Cognac is also aged at least six years but is a Cognac superior to an XO.

 Like Cru, producer, price, and everything else that goes into a Cognac, age doesn’t necessarily mean you’ll like it.
 It just means that it’s legally certified to have been aged in oak for that amount of time.
-There are excellent Cognacs at every level!
+There are excellent Cognacs at every level – browse our selection of Cognacs under $100 and you'll see!
+Alternatively and even more budget-friendly is our selection of best Cognacs under $50!
 You just have to be careful about making any generalization about personal taste and quality.

 All that said, there are two names that you should really.
 Extra is usually used to denote a special Cognac, so definitely look out for these.
 Marketing speak can always creep into the mix, but usually, an Extra Cognac is extraordinary because their makers label them this way.
 There was something there that made them especially proud, so perk up your ears for that term.
 Of course, you’ll pay for the privilege, but you want that peak experience, don’t you?